shin1127/todoByPHP/README.md

 # Background
 I wanted to practice CRUD operation in PHP and decided createting TODO app.
-in the future, I want to create unique app.
+In the future, I want to create unique app.

 # Qiita/Output